Filling of closed Surfaces: Introduction

+In~\cite{FH}, Fanoni and Parlier have studied fillings on punctured surfaces.
+The authors have shown that any filling set of curves on a surface $S$ with at least one puncture intersecting pairwise at most $k$ times has cardinality $N$, where $N$ is the smallest integer satisfying $kN(N-1)\geq 2|\chi(S)|$ (see Theorem 1, in ~\cite{FH}).
+Moreover, Fanoni and Parlier have proved the fact that if $\{\gamma_1, \dots, \gamma_M\}$ is a filling set of \emph{systoles} (shortest essential closed geodesics) of a hyperbolic surface of signature $(g, n)$ with systole length $l$, then $4lM\geq 2\pi(2g-1)+\pi(n-2)$ (see Theorem 4 in ~\cite{FH}).

+Schmutz has studied the function $\emph{syst}$ which maps a surface to the length of a systole.
+In \cite{SSP}, the author has proved that under some regularity conditions $syst$ is a topological Morse function which is invariant with respect to the action of mapping class group and descends to a proper function on moduli spaces.
+Any critical point of $syst$ has a filling set of systoles (see Theorem A in~\cite{SSP}).
+In~\cite{APP} (see Theorem 1.1), Anderson, Parlier and Pettet have constructed a sequence of surfaces $S_{g_k}$ of genera $g_k\to \infty$ with filling set of systoles and Bers constant $\geq 2\sqrt{g_k}$.
+In~\cite{PJP}, the authors have shown that the asymptotic growth rate for the minimal cardinality of simple closed curves on a closed surface of genus $g$ which fill and pairwise intersect no more that $k$ times is $2\sqrt{g}/k$ as $g\to \infty$ and the cardinality of a filling set of systoles is bounded from below by $g/\log(g)$.

-Our motivation to study \emph{fillings} of closed surfaces is the following.
-The set of all hyperbolic structures on the surface $F_g\ (g \geq 2)$ upto isometry is called the moduli space of genus $g$ and is denoted by $\mathcal{M}_g$.
-A systole of a hyperbolic surface is the length of a non-trivial closed geodesic of minimal length.
-A closed curve or geodesic is called systolic if the systole is realized by its length.
-It is a well known and difficult problem of constructing a spine of $\mathcal{M}_g$, i.e., a deformation retraction in $\mathcal{M}_g$ of minimal dimension.
-The subset of $\mathcal{M}_g$ consisting of all those surfaces whose systolic curves fill the surface is called $\mathit{Thurston\ set}$, denoted by $\mathcal{X}_g$.
-In~\cite{WT}, Thurston proposed $\mathcal{X}_g$ as a candidate spine of the moduli space $\mathcal{M}_g$.
-Thurston provided a sketch of a proof that $\mathcal{X}_g$ is a deformation retract, but it is difficult to complete the proof.
-Moreover, the contractibility, connectivity, dimension of the set $\mathcal{X}_g$ remains open.
+Our motivation to study fillings of oriented closed surfaces is the following.
+The set of all hyperbolic structures on the surface $F_g\ (g \geq 2)$ up to isometry is called the moduli space of genus $g$ and is denoted by $\mathcal{M}_g$.
+It is a well known and difficult problem to construct a spine of $\mathcal{M}_g$, i.e., a deformation retract of $\mathcal{M}_g$ of minimal dimension.
+The subset of $\mathcal{M}_g$ consisting of all the surfaces whose systoles fill the surface is called $\mathit{Thurston\ set}$ which is denoted by $\mathcal{X}_g$.
+In~\cite{WT}, Thurston has proposed $\mathcal{X}_g$ as a candidate spine of $\mathcal{M}_g$ and provided a sketch of a proof that $\mathcal{X}_g$ is a deformation retract, but it is difficult to complete the proof.
+Moreover, the contractibility, connectivity and dimension of $\mathcal{X}_g$ remain open.